 Dogtooth & Nailhead Spar – A calcite crystal layer often appears as large as knobs, accentuating the differential solution of the cave walls.
 The sharper crystals are generally referred to as “dogtooth spar” and the blunter ones as “nailhead spar.”

 Speleothems – The most common kind of formations found in Jewel Cave are speleothems.
 Probably the most common types of speleothems are the various forms of travertine.
 Travertine speleothems are calcium carbonate deposited by dripping of flowing water.
 They include the familiar stalactites, stalagmites, domes, columns, flowstone, and draperies.

 Frostwork – These are needle-like crystals usually found in radiating clusters for as much as three or four inches.
-The crystals may be clear, white, or tan in color and may be coarse as broom straw or finer than human hair.
+The crystals may be clear, white, or tan in color and may be coarse as broom straw or finer than a human hair.

 Gypsum Flowers – Water containing calcium sulfate slowly evaporates and forms Gypsum crystals in long parallel structures.
 These formations are rare and only form in caves that are dry and are usually small and hard to spot.